shotop/HTB/Postman.md

 -----END RSA PRIVATE KEY-----
 ```

-Other users are Matt - so I assume this is his backup.
-Will try to crack with John the ripper:
+Will now try to crack with John the ripper - need to use ssh2john to prep the key for usage with John:
 ```
 python /usr/share/john/ssh2john.py id_rsa > id_rsa.hash
 ```